-- 1. Stop the machine and move the motion control levers to the neutral position. - Disengage the PTO. - 3.
-Raise the deck to the transport position using the transport latches.
+- 1. Stop the machine and move one of the motion control levers to the neutral position. - 2.
+Engage the park brake. - Disengage the PTO. - 4.
+Raise the deck to the transport position using the deck height lever on the right side.